Dom-Aston/Dom-Aston/README.md

 ## Hi, I'm Dom 👋
-🔭 I’m currently working on mobile applications, data/AI consulting, and design.<br>
+🔭 I’m currently working on mobile applications, data/AI projects, and design.<br>
 🤖 Experienced Palantir Foundry, Azure, and AWS developer.<br>
 👨‍💻 All of my projects are available at [trustedmethods.com](https://www.trustedmethods.com/)<br>
 📫 How to reach me :